ricardo118/grav-aviary-plugin/README.md

 # Aviary Image Editor

+## NOTE: UNFORTUNATELY DUE TO API CHANGES I CAN NO LONGER MAKE THIS PLUGIN WORK.
+DON'T USE THIS PLUGIN ANYMORE AS IT'S NOT CURRENTLY WORKING

 ![Aviary](assets/readme_1.png)

 The **Aviary** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Aviary image editor integration with the Grav CMS